AdS/BCFT and Island for curvature-squared gravity: Conclusions and Discussions

 in order that the time evolution of complexity is well-behaved at late times.
-Note that there is no island-like extremal surface for complexity=volume conjecture in AdS/CFT.
+Note that (\ref{complexitybound}) is weaker than the constraint (\ref{AdSCFTbound}) but stronger than the causality constraint (\ref{GBconstraint}).
+Note also that there is no island-like extremal volume outside the horizon in AdS/CFT.
 As a result, the holographic complexity is not well-defined after a finite time when the bound (\ref{complexitybound}) is violated.
 To rule out this case, we impose the bound (\ref{complexitybound}).
-Note that (\ref{complexitybound}) is stronger than the causality constraint (\ref{GBconstraint}) but is weaker than (\ref{island:conditionlambda}).
+It should be stressed that, unlike the entanglement entropy, there is no zeroth-order phase transition for the holographic complexity.
+That is because we choose the maximal extremal volume rather than the minimal one for the holographic complexity.
+As a result, although we also have the polyline similar to the green line of Fig.\ref{entropytypeI} in the time evolution of holographic complexity for one range of couplings, there is no zeroth-order phase transition.
 It should be mentioned that the holographic complexity for Gauss-Bonnet has been studied in \cite{Cai:2016xho,An:2018dbz}.
-For simplicity, they did not study the case which violates the bound (\ref{complexitybound}).
+For simplicity, they did not discuss the case which violates the bound (\ref{complexitybound}).
 It is interesting to generalize the discussions of this paper to general higher derivative gravity.
 It is also interesting to study wedge/cone holography for higher derivative gravity.
 We hope these problems could be addressed in the future.